A Mediterranean-style hillside home has undergone a stunning transformation and now has charming interiors to match its incredible surroundings.

 Designed by Stuart Silk in the late 90s, the Seattle property was in need of some modern reimagining.
 Its new owner turned to design studio Hoedemaker Pfeiffer to help get things in order.

 The team said, ‘When a powerhouse bachelor approached our multi-disciplinary studio to help transform his newly purchased Mediterranean style hillside home, we answered the call.
 We set out to create a sophisticated but effortlessly comfortable oasis.

 ‘Nearly every surface of every room both in and out of doors was reworked.
 The aesthetic goal for the home was relaxed luxury and a continuity of strong sculptural form.
 Craftsmanship was of the utmost importance.’

-The finished product – created by designers Tim Pfeiffer and Peak Petersen – boasts a calmness and quiet comfort and merges modern design with heirloom pieces and timeless art.
+The finished product – one of the world's best homes created by designers Tim Pfeiffer and Peak Petersen – boasts a calmness and quiet comfort and merges modern design with heirloom pieces and timeless art.

 In the living room, a serene blue, green, and gray color palette has been used to reflect the stunning Lake Washington, which lies directly outside the window.